 - Ride defensively—note where other drivers are and pay attention to anyone driving erratically or merging without looking.
 Steer clear of these people.

 - Never ride drunk.
 It’s never ok to operate any motor vehicle while intoxicated or under the influence of drugs.
-Motorcycle accidents can be deadly or lead to traumatic injuries, don’t increase your chances of having an accident by drinking and driving.
+Motorcycle accidents can be deadly, don’t increase your chances of having an accident by drinking and driving.

 Safety Tips for Sharing the Road with Motorcyclists

 Whenever we are on the road, we have a responsibility to abide by traffic laws.
 A driver’s license is a privilege and in order to maintain it, we must follow the basic rules that come with it.
-Beyond that, it’s necessary to harken back to the golden rule and treat others like we would like to be treated—even (or perhaps especially) on the roadways.
+It’s necessary to harken back to the golden rule and treat others respectfully.
 Here are a few safety tips for sharing the road with motorcyclists:

 - Pay attention at intersections.
 Before turning left, check for oncoming traffic.
-If there’s a tree or bush blocking your view, wait a moment to ensure there isn’t a motorcycle or bicycle about to cross the intersection.
+If there’s a tree, wait a moment to ensure there isn’t a motorcycle or bicycle about to cross.
 Many accidents occur when a vehicle is turning left at an intersection and they fail to see an oncoming vehicle.

 - Give motorcycles the space they deserve.
 Motorcycles are just like any other vehicle, they deserve an entire lane.
 It is not acceptable—or legal—to share a lane with a motorcycle.
 Doing so endangers the life of the motorcyclist.
-Plus, when you pass a motorcycle too closely, the gust of wind that your vehicle creates could throw the motorcyclist off balance.
+When you pass a motorcycle too closely, the gust of wind that your vehicle creates could throw the motorcyclist off.

 - Never tailgate a motorcycle.
-A motorcycle, which weighs less than a car or other passenger vehicle, can stop more quickly, leaving you with insufficient time to stop.
-In addition, by easing up on the throttle, a motorcycle can easily slow down without using its brakes—meaning its brake lights won’t give you a warning that they are slowing down.
+A motorcycle can stop more quickly, leaving you with insufficient time to stop.
+By easing up on the throttle, a motorcycle can slow down without using its brakes.
+Its brake lights won’t give you a warning that they are slowing down.
 A good rule of thumb is to give any motorcyclist a four-second buffer.

 At Winters & Yonker, we aim to support our Tampa neighbors.
 We understand that accidents happen despite our best efforts.
-If you’ve been injured because of another driver’s actions, the civil court system may help you find the justice and compensation you deserve.
+If injured because of another driver’s actions, the civil court system may help you find the justice you deserve.
 An accident can sidetrack your life, leaving you with a mountain of bills, lost wages, and more.
 While you’re recovering, let us fight for you.
-If we believe you have a valid claim, we’ll help research your case and do our best to get you the compensation you need.
-Ready to get started?
-Contact us today.
+If you have a valid claim, we’ll do our best to get you the compensation you need.
+Contact our motorcycle accident lawyers today.